Polish your Swahili speaking, reading, writing, and listening skills.

 This course will advance your Swahili speaking capacity and continue to broaden your Swahili vocabulary and grammar knowledge.
 You will practice applying complex grammar in your daily conversations and incorporating common Swahili colloquial expressions and idioms in everyday speech.
-Throughout, you will engage with selected Swahili articles, newspapers, and online materials, listen to diverse national and global news and speeches, participate in class discussion and debates, and write essays, reports, and summaries of information.
+Throughout, you will engage with selected Swahili articles, newspapers, and online materials, listen to diverse national and global news and speeches, participate in class discussions and debates, and write essays, reports, and summaries of information.
 This course will help you build upon and master Swahili grammar rules, phrases and vocabulary learned in previous Swahili classes or studies.
 Alongside classroom activities, you will participate in a number of cultural excursions and immersion activities aimed at engaging your speaking skills in unpredictable and unstructured Swahili language environments.

 WHAT YOU WILL LEARN